sailfish-os-apps/sailelfcloud/README.md

 # sailelfcloud
-ElfCloud port for Sailfish
+elfCLOUD client for Sailfish

-elfCloud is a product of elfGROUP.
+elfCLOUD is a product of elfGROUP.
 See https://secure.elfcloud.fi/en_US/.

 BUILD
 =====